Peter Velappan: Biography

 Peter Velappan was born in 1935.
-He studied at the University of Birmingham, Loughborough College in the United Kingdom and McGill University in Canada.
-He became a teacher in Seremban, Negeri Sembilan before joining the Asian Football Confederation (AFC) in 1954.
-From 1963 to 1980, he was the Assistant Secretary of the Football Association of Malaysia (FAM), during which he introduced professionalism in the country.
-In 1972, as Team Manager and Coach, he guided the national team to qualification for the 1972 Olympics in Munich.
+He studied at the University of Birmingham, Loughborough College in the United Kingdom, and McGill University in Canada.
+He began his career as a teacher in Seremban, Negeri Sembilan, before joining the Asian Football Confederation (AFC) in 1954.
+From 1963 to 1980, he served as Assistant Secretary of the Football Association of Malaysia (FAM), during which he played a key role in introducing professionalism to Malaysian football.
+In 1972, as team manager and coach, he led the national team to qualify for the 1972 Olympics in Munich.

 In 1978, Velappan was appointed General Secretary of the AFC.
 He oversaw the entry of many member countries into the AFC during his tenure, which also saw Asia host its first ever FIFA World Cup.
 He was Coordination Director of the Organising Committee of the 2002 FIFA World Cup in South Korea and Japan.
 He served under three AFC presidents: Malaysians Hamzah Abu Samah (1978–1994), Sultan Ahmad Shah (1994–2002) and Mohamed bin Hammam from Qatar (2002–2007).
 Velappan retired in 2007.

 Velappan remained as Project Director of Vision Asia, a program devoted to popularising football at the grassroots level in Asia and raising the standards of performance to compete with the rest of the world.
 He died on 20 October 2018, aged 83.